l1xnan/duckling/README.md

 For Windows platform, you can download and [install Webview2 offline](<(https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section)>) if you cannot install Webview2 due to network problems.

+**Note**: When selecting a path for the software, choose an empty folder or opt to create a new folder.
+Avoid selecting a non-empty folder, as during uninstallation, if you choose to clear data files, the entire folder will be deleted, even if it does not belong to the software itself.

 ## Usage

 Open the data folder or `*.duckdb` file.